Avaiga/taipy-getting-started/steps/explain_md/5_GUI_pipeline.md

 # Building the GUI and buttons

-Let's update our GUI to display the results of our pipeline.
-We create a "Predict" button that will create and run it. the function in the *on_action* parameter will be called whenever the button is pressed.
+Let's update your GUI to display the results of your pipeline.
+You create a "Predict" button that will create and run it. the function in the *on_action* parameter will be called whenever the button is pressed.

 <|Text displayed on button|button|on_action=fct_name_called_when_pressed|>